 1. Basic Salary

-The basic salary is the foundation of the CTC and usually forms 40-50% of the total package.
-It is the fixed part of the salary that doesn’t include bonuses or allowances.
+The CTC components normally form 40-50% of the total package and become the basic salary.
+This part does not include bonuses or any sort of allowances, but it is a fixed part of the salary.
 All other components, such as provident fund and gratuity, are calculated based on this amount.

 Why it matters: The basic salary affects long-term benefits like retirement funds and gratuity payouts.
 Higher basic salaries often mean higher contributions towards these benefits.